rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Advanced Tuning and Configuration
 ------------------------

+**AO max distance** - The ambient occlusion effect fades until it is zero at this distance.
+Helps avoid avoid artefacts if the game uses fog or haze.
+If you see deep shadows in the clouds then reduce this.
+If the game has long, clear views then increase it.

 **AO radius** - Ambient Occlusion area size, as percent of screen.
 Bigger means larger areas of shade, but too big and you lose detail in the shade around small objects.
 Bigger can be slower too.